DeSantis: Florida history standards ‘not shilling for slavery’

-Florida Gov. Ron DeSantis (R) on Wednesday further dug in his heels in defense of his state’s curriculum on U.S. history and slavery, sharply rebuking what he described as “bad faith” criticism.
+Florida Gov. Ron DeSantis (R) on Wednesday further dug his heels into his defense of his state’s slavery curriculum and sharply rebuked what he described as “bad faith” criticism against him.

 “Well, first of all, those are criticisms in bad faith, Harris, because, as you suggest, there’s hundreds of pages of painstaking detail,” DeSantis told Fox News host Harris Faulkner.
 “This was done by Black history scholars, most of whom were Black themselves.
 They are not shilling for slavery.
 They are showing the injustice of slavery.”